kyleaoman/rockstar/README.md

         (columns 20-24) of the `out_*.list` files.
 This option is only available in parallel processing mode (Section  [2.2](#markdown-header-more-complete-setup-multiple-snapshotsinput-filescpus)).
 If computing mass functions for snapshots widely separated in redshift, you may also wish to disable temporal halo finding (i.e., using information from previous snapshots to determine host/sub relationships):

             TEMPORAL_HALO_FINDING = 0 #default: 1

+        Shape calculations are by default performed with the Allgood method.
+If you wish to change this, you can specify

+            WEIGHTED_SHAPES = 0 #default: 1

+        which will calculate the mass tensor without weighting by 1/r^2.
+In addition, if you do not want the shapes to be calculated iteratively, specify

+            SHAPE_ITERATIONS = 1 #default: 10

+        This setting specifies the maximum number of shape calculation iterations to perform.

         Options to set the base cosmology are available: